wangbanban17/wangbanban17.github.io/_projects/2_project.md

 The first [*ouvrage*](https://atticinscriptions.com/browse/bypublicationdate/2023-6-5/) has been online since 05.06.2023.

-The texts I work on will be published on 31.07.2023!
-I'll add a link to all my works here at that time.
+The texts I work on wer published on 03.12.2023.
+Please check them [here](https://www.atticinscriptions.com/browse/bypublicationdate/2023-12-03/)!